pharo-vcs/iceberg/docs/Authentication-Credentials.md

 ## Token Credentials

 Personal access tokens are an alternative to using passwords for authentication.
 This is important for GitHub users, since using passwords on API calls [is not supported anymore](https://developer.github.com/changes/2/#--deprecating-password-authentication).
-Following, we describe the steps to register for token in the image.
+Following, we describe the steps to register for token in Iceberg.

-First, go to your GitHub account and create a Personal Access Token.
+First, create a Personal Access Token in your GitHub account.
 You can [follow this guide](https://docs.github.com/en/free-pro-team@latest/github/authenticating-to-github/creating-a-personal-access-token) to do it.
 Include all "repo" and "user" permissions (scopes).
+You won't be able to read the token after the webpage is closed, to paste it in a safe place.

 Second, go to your Pharo image and open Iceberg -> Settings -> Edit credentials -> Add Token, as shown in the screenshot below.
 Normally, you should fill the 'Username' field with your email.
 Fill the Host field with 'github.com' to use the token for that server.

 ![image](images/token-credentials.png)